SunJieMing/python-minicamp-homework-2/README.md

 Our part time and full time courses are 12 intense weeks of focused study on the most relevant technologies.

-Class sizes are small to ensure that each student gets individual attention from instructors to help them succeed.
+Class sizes are small to ensure that each student gets individual attention from our world class instructors to help them succeed.

 For more information visit: https://lambdaschool.com